Everything You Should Know about FCPS Lunch Programs

 “What we want to do is incorporate [recyclable trays] into Frederick Douglass and then, hopefully, use that as our pilot and branch that out to other sites.
 We’re really excited to go that route financially,” said Coker.

-“I’d love to see more variety in the future,” said sophomore Nicolas Vargas.
+“I’d love to see more variety in the future,” sophomore Nicolas Vargas said.